sahilrajput03/sahilrajput03/learn-bash.md

 # example 2 (TIP: Always use absolute paths while making soft links):
 sudo ln -s /home/array/test/c.sh /usr/bin/c.sh

-# YOU SHOULD NOT IT THIS WAY:
+# YOU SHOULD NOT DO IT THIS WAY:
 cd ~/test/
 sudo ln -s ./c.sh /usr/bin/c.sh
 # ALERT: THIS IS BAD BECOZ `ln` COMMAND EXPECTED YOU TO PASS ALL PATHS AS ABSOLUTE PATH ONLY!
 THUS ABOVE COMMAND WOULD MAKE A BAD SOFT LINK WHICH WON'T WORK.